ymlai87416/CarND-LaneLines-P1/writeup.md

 By considering this, we label lines segment to be a left lane line or a right lane line or a random line.

 #### 1.8  Find out the left and right lane lines in the image
-We use the median of slope and y-intercept of the line segments labeled as lane lines to determine the final lane lines and draw it to image or video.
+We use the median of slope and y-intercept of the line segments labeled as lane lines to determine the final lane lines.

 Here is the normal case